juho05/crossonic/README.md

 This app is still in development.
 Some features are missing and bugs are to be expected.

+The app should support all _Subsonic_ compatible servers ([Navidrome](https://www.navidrome.org/), [gonic](https://github.com/sentriz/gonic), [lms](https://github.com/epoupon/lms), [airsonic-advanced](https://github.com/airsonic-advanced/airsonic-advanced), ...),
+but I only regularly test with [crossonic-server](https://github.com/juho05/crossonic-server).
+Please [report](https://github.com/juho05/crossonic/issues/new) any issues you experience with other servers.

+There are pre-release artifacts available on the [releases](https://github.com/juho05/crossonic/releases) page but there is currently no auto-update mechanism and the [installation process](#installation) is sub-optimal on many platforms.

 See [Supported platforms](#supported-platforms) for a status per platform.

 ## Features

 - [x] Desktop and mobile layout
+- [ ] Configurable home page
 - [x] Respects light/dark theme and accent color
 - [x] System integration (*Android media API*, *MPRIS*, *SystemMediaTransportControls*, …)
 - [x] Android Auto